Pistache de Mouton ou d'Agneau

 2. Rub the lamb or mutton with salt and pepper.
 In a large oven-proof stove-top casserole, melt the goose or duck fat over a medium heat, then brown the lamb on all sides with the carrot, onion, and ham, about 20 minutes, turning frequently.

 3. Pour in the wine and chicken broth and add the bouquet garni.
 Cover and place in the oven for 45 minutes.
-Add the garlic cloves and bake until the meat is tender, another 20 to 25.
+Add the orange strip and garlic cloves and bake until the meat is tender, another 20 to 25.

 4. Remove the roast from the casserole and set aside to a deep serving platter, keeping it warm.
 Remove 2 cups of the sauce from the baking casserole and transfer to a saucepan with the beurre manié.
 Reduce the sauce for 5 minutes over high heat, stirring constantly.
 Remove the twine from the roast and cover with the sauce.
 Garnish with the olives and serve immediately.